Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - Series: The series to which the comic book belongs.

-- Publisher: The publisher name.
+- Publisher: The publisher’s name.

-- Publication Year: The year it was published.
+- Publication Year: The publication year.

 - Cover Image: An image of the comic book's cover.